Skip to main content

 The bladder is a hollow organ that stores urine before it leaves your body.
 It sits in the lowest part of your belly, called your pelvis.
 Urine is made in your kidneys.
 Tubes called ureters connect your kidneys to the bladder.
 Urine flows through the ureters and into your bladder, where it's stored.
 When you urinate (pee), the bladder squeezes the urine out through a tube called the urethra.

-Bladder cancer usually starts in the lining or inner layer of the bladder wall.
+Bladder cancer usually starts in the inner layer of the bladder wall.
 As the cancer grows through the layers of the bladder wall, it becomes harder to treat.

-The "transitional epithelium" on the picture is the lining layer where most bladder cancers start.
+The "transitional epithelium" in the picture below is the lining layer where most bladder cancers start.
 Over time they can spread deeper into the other layers.

 Illustration showing the location of the bladder in relation to the kidneys, uterus (in women), prostate (in men), ureter and urethra.
 There is also a close up showing the layers of the bladder wall with papillary and flat tumors.